 In the end it all just depends on your mood: fancy and frilly or tasty and simple!
 Getting in for an early dinner around DPAC is typically not that hard unless there’s something very popular showing.
 But in all honesty, sometimes I’m just in the mood for some small plates and apps before hitting the show.
 It can be a bit easier than doing a full, three course meal if you’re pressed for time.
 Just don’t go to the DPAC hungry because outside of some cookies, gelato, candied nuts and adult beverages, you won’t find much to tide you over for three hours!
 And it’s really hard to enjoy a show when you’re famished, take advantage of the great dining options in the area, bon appetit!

-Best Restaurants around DPAC- Mangum Street
+Best Restaurants around DPAC- Main and Mangum Street